 While you focus to leave a good impression on the person you’ll be working with regularly, your social gesture should be open to everyone.
-This could be achieved with just a good smile and a "hello."
+This could be achieved with just a good smile and a “hello.”
 Be receptive to any feedback or questions they may want to ask or provide you with on your role.
+You can discuss more with your Human Resource about the rest of the formalities.
 But don’t be offended if you are not introduced to everyone, accept any boundary you observed.

 Consider sending a follow-up email

 This may sound like you are following up a colleague, but you’re not the one doing so here, rather.
 It’s just a way to open doors for a follow-up on you instead.
 However, this email should be for the individuals you’ll be working closely with.
 Don’t make it lengthy or complicated.
 Simply thank them for the background information provided to you, welcome their ideas on anything that would help you succeed and state that you’re open for questions if there’s any.